“I’m worse at what I do best and for this gift I feel blessed”

 The bowl needs to be large enough to toss the salad without creating a mess.
 This, of course, requires a large salad bowl.
 Technically you are looking for a serving bowl – something in the 1.5-quart category.
 This will offer up plenty of ingredient room.

 You want a salad big enough to qualify as a meal – provide vegetable and protein – but not be unwieldy.
-I tend to go heavier on vegetable than meat or cheese, but you want to be able to get a bit of everything in every bite.
+I tend to go heavier on vegetables than meat or cheese, but you want to be able to get a bit of everything in every bite.
 Too many Big Salads go way too heavy on cheese or croutons.
 As for the dressing, I go with a simple balsamic and oil.
 A salad should be dressed not costumed.
 Too much dressing ruins an otherwise great salad.

 How you do a Big Salad is really up to you.
 Big Salads for me often involve assembling whatever happens to be leftover in the refrigerator.
 For this particular salad, I started with some baby spinach.
 I topped the spinach with some leftover Black Bean & Corn Taco Salad.
 It had a lime-cumin dressing that then served as the dressing for the salad once tossed.
-Finished with a few homemade croutons, some sea salt, and Aleppo pepper, and I had a perfect quick afternoon lunch break.
+Topped with a few homemade croutons, some sea salt, and Aleppo pepper, and I had a perfect quick afternoon lunch break.
 Certainly better than anything I’ve had in a restaurant or delivered.

 SMELLS LIKE BEAN SPIRIT